Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background/isabelle.typ

 == Isabelle

-From proving the prime number theorem @prime-number-theorem, over a verified microkernel @verified-microkernel, to a formalization of a sequential Java-like programming language @jinja; Isabelle has been used for various and numerous formalizations and proofs since its initial release in 1986.
-Additionally, the Archive of Formal Proofs #footnote[https://www.isa-afp.org/] hosts a journal-style collection of many more of such proofs constructed in Isabelle.
+From proving the prime number theorem @prime-number-theorem over a verified microkernel @verified-microkernel to a formalization of a sequential Java-like programming language @jinja, Isabelle has been used for numerous formalizations and proofs since its initial release in 1986.
+Additionally, the Archive of Formal Proofs #footnote[https://www.isa-afp.org/] hosts a journal-style collection of many more such proofs constructed in Isabelle.

 // #quote(attribution: <paulson-next-700>, block: true)[Isabelle was not designed; it evolved.
 Not everyone likes this idea.]

 === #isar

-When one wants to write an Isabelle theory, i.e. a document containing a number of theorems, lemmas, function definitions and more, Isabelle offers its own proof language called #emph(isar), allowing its users to write human-readable structured proofs @manual-isar-ref.
+When one wants to write an Isabelle theory, i.e., a document containing several theorems, lemmas, function definitions, and more, Isabelle offers a proof language called #emph(isar), allowing its users to write human-readable structured proofs @manual-isar-ref.
 An example theory and #isar proof can be seen in @list:example-theory.

-The #isar syntax consists of three main syntactic concepts: _Commands_, _methods_ and _attributes_.
-Particularly relevant for us are the commands, which include keywords like `theorem` to state a proposition followed by a proof, or `apply` to apply a proof method.
+The #isar syntax comprises three main syntactic concepts: _Commands_, _methods_, and _attributes_.
+Particularly relevant for us are the commands, which include keywords like `theorem` to state a proposition followed by a proof or `apply` to apply a proof method.

 #figure(